 Holds may be placed on items within the library catalogue.
 You can request that items be delivered to King's for pickup.

 - During fall and winter semesters delivery of materials between NEOS libraries are on Mondays, Wednesdays, and Fridays. (delivery is reduced to one time per week from May through August).

-- If available, materials from other libraries may arrive at King's anywhere between one to three working days.
-Materials requested from NEOS libraries outside the city of Edmonton may take two or three days longer to arrive.
+- If available, materials from other libraries may arrive at King's within a week but may take longer depending if the item is available.
+Materials requested from NEOS libraries outside the city of Edmonton will take longer to arrive.

 - Please note there is no way to predict how soon holds may be available.

 Requests for Materials Outside NEOS